-- Repeat these steps on both hands a few times.
+- Repeat these steps with both hands a few times.

 This exercise also requires you to straight out your hand and work every finger individually.
-Here is how it’s performed:
+Here is how it’s done:

 - Put one of your hands horizontal on a table, with your palm facing down.

 - Lift one of your fingers, preferably the thumb, slowly.